Formerly Nineke Publishing, Nineke Creative Consulting delivers digital content & marketing strategy for passionate small businesses.

 You need a website for your art or business, to be taken seriously in 2021.

 It’s time to get serious about your business.
 It’s time to get online.
 There are lots of options, but you don’t want to waste time or money running through them.

-First, REGISTER YOUR DOMAIN.
-Domains are cheap cheap cheap and registration is good for one year.
-That gives you plenty time to decide exactly what you want to do with your website – and figure out how it’s going to make money.
+First, decide exactly what you want to do with your website – and figure out how it’s going to make money.

 YOUR DOMAIN is the name of your website, the website address, the www.yourbusiness.com part of it.
-Your domain name is different from your web hosting.
-You can buy them separately, or from the same company at the same time.
+Make it simple.
+Make it to the point.
+Your domain name should say what you do.
+It should not be eighteenthousandwordslong.com

 Know what you want your website to achieve, and make a business model.

 Your business model = product development + logistics + payment + marketing.
 You have to be able to answer these questions: What are you selling?
 How will you deliver it?
 How will you get paid?
 How will you reach new buyers over time?

 Do this planning THOROUGHLY.
 If you sell physical products – TAKE PHOTOS BEFORE YOU SET UP YOUR WEBSITE.
 Decide on pricing, calculate shipping costs, cover all your business basics.

 SKIP the big names.
 GoDaddy, Shopify, Etsy, Squarespace – ALL OF THEM are scamming and robbing small businesses.
 If you want to overpay, I guess.
 But you could get hosting, email, security and web design right here, from Nineke Creative.

 Envision your website.
 Look at other websites in a similar industry.
 Pull inspiration from Pinterest.
 PLAN your BRAND Aesthetic.